x-rated/OpenMTR2/README.md

 ## Building

 1. Install [Qt 6.10+](https://www.qt.io/download) with the `msvc2022_64` component
-2. If not using the `QT_ROOT_DIR` environment variable, update `QtDir` in `OpenMTR2.vcxproj` to match your Qt installation path
+2. If not using the `QT_ROOT_DIR` environment variable, update `QtDir` in `OpenMTR.vcxproj` to match your Qt installation path
-3. Open `OpenMTR2.sln` in Visual Studio 2022
+3. Open `OpenMTR.sln` in Visual Studio 2022
 4. Build → **Release x64**

 Releases are also built automatically via GitHub Actions on every push.